core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    - In order to run KUDOS in no-FS mode, a peer must have Bootstrap Master Secret and Bootstrap Master Salt available as stored on disk.

-As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through EDHOC {{I-D.ietf-lake-edhoc}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
+As a general rule, once successfully generated a new OSCORE Security Context CTX (e.g., CTX is the CTX\_NEW resulting from a KUDOS execution, or it has been established through the EDHOC protocol {{I-D.ietf-lake-edhoc}}), a peer considers the Master Secret and Master Salt of CTX as Latest Master Secret and Latest Master Salt.
 After that:

 * If the peer is a CAPABLE device, it SHOULD store Latest Master Secret and Latest Master Salt on disk.